lolbhailol-lol/cybersecurity-internship-task3/README.md

 This repository contains the following deliverables for the internship task:

-* **Vulnerability Scan Report**: A detailed report outlining the findings of the scan.
+* **Vulnerability Scan Report**: A detailed report outlining the findings of the scan
-* **Answers to Interview Questions**: A document providing answers to key security concepts related to the task.

 ### How to Replicate the Scan